eringrand/eringrand.github.io/about.md

 ###<a name="misc"></a>Misc

 ####Things I do for fun:
-* I spent many years playing bass clarinet in the Gamer Symphony Orchestra.
+* I spent many years playing bass clarinet in the University of Maryland Gamer Symphony Orchestra.
 * I then graduated to singing in choir of the Washington Metro Gamer Symphony Orchestra.
 * I love royal Scottish country dancing!
 (It's like contra, but bouncier.)

 [Top](#top)